 If a person has a severe vitamin B12 deficiency, a doctor may advise them to have injections to increase their levels of this nutrient.

-Learn more about vitamin B12 injections here.
+Learn more about vitamin B12 injections.

 Vitamin B12 is an essential nutrient, and deficiency can lead to severe complications and ill health.

-People who eat a varied diet and are generally in good health can obtain the required amount from food.
+People who eat a varied diet and are generally in good health can obtain the required amount of food.
 However, older adults, those on certain medications or with gastrointestinal issues, and people who follow a plant-based diet may be more at risk of deficiency.
 These people can take a supplement or speak to their doctor, who may recommend vitamin B12 injections.

 Those on a vegan or mostly plant-based diet should be wary of information sources advising that foods such as seaweeds deliver adequate amounts of vitamin B12.
 Research suggests that this is incorrect and that those on a plant-based diet should include fortified foods and supplements.